DigiScore/digiscore.github.io/pages/Impact_case_study_MachAInst.md

 **SA Joytown Secondary School**
-Joytown is a co-educational boarding primary and secondary school for learners with physical disabilities in Thika town, Kiambu County, Keny
+Joytown is a co-educational boarding primary and secondary school for learners with physical disabilities in Thika town, Kiambu County, Kenya